hieunguyenarc03/hieunguyenarc03/README.md

 ## An Open Chess Tournament

 This is more than a tournament — it’s a celebration of every curious mind.
 Now step into the game.
-Move your **<!-- BEGIN TURN --><!-- END TURN -->** piece.
+Move your **<!-- BEGIN TURN -->white<!-- END TURN -->** piece.

 <!-- BEGIN CHESS BOARD -->
 |   | A | B | C | D | E | F | G | H |   |